UoB-COMSM0110/2024-group-19/README.md

 Originally, the game was was made up of entities moving around a static map, where all enemies converged on the characters potition.
 This created the immediate issue that entities could wonder off-screen and not be able to find their way back.
 However this was quickly fixed by establishing a simple coordinate boundary that limited all entity positions to within the area on-screen.

 However, a persistant piece of feedback that emerged through qualitative evaluations was that the game could become more engaging with a larger map extending beyond the confines of the screen.
 Such an expansion would serve two primary purposes: fostering a sense of exploration and enabling the spawning of a greater number of enemies without overcrowding the map.
 Implementing this proved to be conceptually challenging.
 To do so, all entities, including the map and any onscreen obstacles had a set attributes representing their x,y coordinates.
 Entities that move such as the Character and enemies had these attributes updated on each iteration.
 From there, the Character was rendered in the middle of the screen and new set of x,y measurements were generated for each entity.
 These measurements represented their position relative to the Character, and therefore where they should be rendered, even if it was off-screen.
 This presented an issue, when the player approached the edge of the map, the render of background would no longer fill the screen.
 To solve this, the original boundary condition was ammended to create a vertical and horizontal margain equal to the half the width and half the height of the screen respectively.
-This created an 'invisible barrier', so trees were rendered in this margain space to display that it was out of bounds.
+This created an 'invisible barrier', so trees were rendered in this margain space to display to the user that it was out of bounds.
 These ideas are shown in the diagrams below.

 1. This figure visualises the relatively simple calculations behind rendering the characters, background, and enemies on a __static__ background: